ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Please replace "{{&SELF}}" with the RFC number assigned to this document.

-For the ASN.1 module found in Section 8, IANA is requested to assign an object identifier for the module identifier (TBDMOD) with a description of "id-mod-pkix-evidence-2025".
+For the ASN.1 module found in Section 8, IANA is requested to assign an object identifier for the module identifier (TBDMOD1) with a description of "id-mod-pkix-evidence-2025".
 This should be allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).

-Fo the ASN.1 module found in section 8, IANA is requested to assign an object identifier for the extended key usage `id-kp-attestationKey`.
+For the ASN.1 module found in section 8, IANA is requested to assign an object identifier for the extended key usage `id-kp-attestationKey` (TBDMOD2).
 This identifier should be allocated under the PKIX KP arc (1.3.6.1.5.5.7.3) with the description "Extended Key Usage (EKU) for signing Evidence".

 IANA is asked to define a new arc under "SMI Security for Mechanism Codes" (1.3.6.1.5.5) with the following
 details:

-* OID Value: 1.3.6.1.5.5.&lt;evidence&gt;
+* OID Value: 1.3.6.1.5.5.TBDMOD3

 * Name: evidence